nh-server/switch-guide/docs/index.md

 ### What does this guide install?

 !!! tip ""
-    This guide has the end goal of taking a completely unmodified Switch from stock firmware to fusee-gelee powered Custom Firmware.
+    This guide has the end goal of taking a completely unmodified Switch from Stock Firmware to Atmosphere Custom Firmware.

     fusee-gelee is currently the best method of launching Custom Firmware that gives us nearly full control of the system.
 It utilizes a vulnerability in the bootROM of the first-generation Switch systems, allowing us to send any payload we want to the Switch's recovery mode, instead of only ones that Nintendo have authorized.